kaczor6418/JavaScript-find-filter-map-reduce/README.md

 - .map returns array of modified elements
 - if array does not contain any element that fits conditions, .map will return undefined
 - .map does not modify the original array
-- .map accepts callBack function as parameter which adopts 3 parameter :
+- .map accepts callBack function as parameter which adopts 3 parameters :
      - cur -> current element of array
      - idx -> index of current element
      - src -> parent element of current element